 Building Better Networks: Evidence from IRI’s Evaluation Series

 Network-based programs are common in the Democracy, Human Rights and Governance (DRG) space, and they may be designed to achieve a variety of goals.
 Such programs might foster a network of civic activists to advocate for policy reform or support an association of female government officials to promote women’s political engagement.
-Yet, while popular, network-focused interventions rarely undergo rigorous evaluation, undermining our understanding of how and under what conditions networks best achieve programming objectives.
+Yet, while popular, network-focused interventions rarely undergo rigorous evaluation, which undermines our understanding of how and under what conditions networks best achieve programming objectives.
 How do we frame and define the goals of network programs?
 What program characteristics help catalyze positive results?

 To help address this evidence gap, the Evidence and Learning Practice at the International Republican Institute (IRI) conducted a series of ex-post evaluations of network programs to develop a clear definition of a network and guidance on what works best (and what doesn’t) in network programming.

 First, we developed an institute-wide definition of a network and distinguished between different types of networks.
 Based on IRI’s work, we define networks as “a group of individuals or organizations that pursue a shared objective and interact with each other on an ongoing basis.”
-Next, we used comparative case studies of projects in five countries supporting a total of ten networks to determine the conditions in place when networks achieved their goals.
+Next, we used comparative case studies of projects in five countries, supporting a total of ten networks, to determine the conditions in place when networks achieved their goals.
 Finally, we translated this evidence into guidance for those designing and implementing network-based programs.
 While a more extensive evaluation summary is forthcoming, some cross-cutting findings include:

 Clearly Define Goals and Responsibilities